-Through Board reports, monthly reports to all Faculty/Staff and administrative reports such as the State Budget Request, State Activity Inventory and this report.
+Through Board reports, weekly meetings of GSSM Executive Leadership Team (representing all major functional areas), monthly reports to all Faculty/Staff and administrative reports such as the State Budget Request, State Activity Inventory and this report.

 II.
 9 Organizational Structure